aarya-bhatia/irc/FEATURES.md

 ## Server

-- The core of the server uses epoll API and nonblocking IO.
+- The core of the server is single-thread and uses epoll API and nonblocking IO.
 - The server has a map of each open socket to some user data.
 - The server also has a map of username to nicks which is loaded and saved to a file.
 - The server uses buffers in the user data struct to receive/send messages.
-- The server currently supports the following commands from the client: MOTD, NICK, USER, PING, QUIT
 - The user data uses a message queue that allows the server to prepare multiple messages to send to one client.
 - The message queue is also useful for message chat as messages for a target user can be pushed to their respective queues.